The Lady Says No: Plot

-Bill Shelby (David Niven) is a globe-trotting author and photographer on assignment from Life magazine to do a photo story on Dorinda Hatch (Joan Caulfield), best-selling author of the title book, "The Lady Says 'No'".
-Rather than finding a dour spinster, as he expects, she is a young blonde woman he finds attractive.
-Her interactions with him lead her to question her feminist convictions, such as it being unsuitable for a woman to illogically fall in love with someone she also loathes.
-The unbidden thoughts and impulses even invade her subconscious in a dream sequence.
+Bill Shelby is a globetrotting author and photographer on assignment for Life magazine to write a story about Dorinda Hatch, the author of the bestselling book The Lady Says No. Bill expects a dour spinster but Dorina is a young, attractive blonde.
+Her interactions with him cause her to question her beliefs, such as that it is unsuitable for a woman to fall in love with someone whom she also loathes.
+Bill and Dorinda clash over her theory that love is just an autonomic function and not worth the trouble.
+The thoughts and impulses invade her subconscious in a dream.

-It is a battle of the sexes, and the id and ego, as the two clash.
-Bill tries to show her that her book is "all rot"; Dorinda tries to prove her theories that love is just an autonomic function and not really worth it.
-They find that they all have a lot to learn, and forgive.
-It looks like sometimes the answer is "no", and sometimes "yes".

-Mayhem follows, when her errant uncle returns, and they get pulled into the lives of the colorful local characters.
-A barroom brawl ensues when Bill rebuffs Dorinda's attempts at seducing him and she proceeds to charm all the single men there.
-One of those men is a married man named Potsie.
-Goldie, his wife, confronts Dorinda in the powder room.
-Talking her way out of the fight, Dorinda asks Goldie if she would be better off without Potsie, and she says yes because she thinks he's a jerk.
+Dorinda's errant uncle appears, and Bill and Dorinda become involved in the lives of the colorful local characters.
+A barroom brawl ensues when Bill rebuffs Dorinda's attempts to seduce him and she charms all of the single men there.
+Goldie, the wife of a man named Potsie, confronts Dorinda in the powder room.
+Dorinda asks Goldie whether she would be happier without Potsie, and she agrees.

-There is a timeskip and Dorinda learns that Goldie has left Potsie, who's gone to live with Bill in Bill's trailer.
-Dorinda collects Goldie, who has practically memorized Dorinda's book, and goes to find the men.
-When they won't come out of the trailer, Dorinda steals Bill's car and drags the trailer into the military base, leading to a high speed police pursuit.
-Still, Potsie won't come out.
-A misunderstanding leads to the General being notified of a flying saucer report and coming to the trailer scene.
-He orders Potsie to exit and talk to his wife, with whom he reconciles after Dorinda tells Goldie that her book is stupid and that she's sorry that she ever wrote it because Potsie and Goldie love each other and belong together in spite of the fighting.
+Dorinda later learns that Goldie has left Potsie, who now lives with Bill in Bill's trailer.
+Dorinda collects Goldie, who has closely read Dorinda's book, and they find the men.
+When the men refuse to emerge from the trailer, Dorinda steals Bill's car and drags the trailer onto a military base, leading to a high-speed police pursuit, but Potsie defiantly remains inside.
+A misunderstanding causes a general to be notified of a flying saucer report, and he comes to the trailer scene.
+He orders Potsie to exit to speak with Goldie, and they reconcile after Dorinda tells Goldie that her book is wrong and that she regrets writing it, as Potsie and Goldie love each other and belong together in spite of their fighting.

-Dorinda packs her bags and moves out of her aunt's home while her aunt and uncle reconcile.
-She's off in her car to find Bill and confess her feelings.
-Bill explains away the folly of her feminist views and her book as an obsession with sexual repression that appeals to the sexually repressed.
+Dorinda packs her bags and vacates her aunt's home while her aunt and uncle reconcile.
+Bill discounts her book as merely an obsession with sexual repression.
 Dorinda throws Goldie's copy of her book into the ocean and resolves to write a book entitled 27 Ways to Say Yes.